-These registrations ensure that our psychological professionals have the necessary training and qualifications to work with members of the public, ensuring that the best possible, and most ethical option for cultivating public safety is employed.
+These registrations ensure that our psychological and psychiatric professionals have the necessary training and qualifications to work with members of the public, ensuring that the best possible, and most ethical option for cultivating public safety is employed.

 Charlotte Armitage BSc (Hons), MBPsS, PGCert, PPABP, MBACP, MNCS (Accred) is the Managing Director of YAFTA Consultancy.